 Legacy's deposit notes, promissory notes and preferred shares are due on demand.
+The payment of the demand promissory notes will be limited to available cash, and the Company will use reasonable commercial efforts to cover such request, but will not be will not be required to sell assets or borrow money in order to fund such payments.
 All of the rest of Legacy's financial liabilities are due within one year.